Massachusetts Life Sciences Center

 MassVentures is a venture capital firm focused on fueling the Massachusetts innovation economy by funding early-stage, high-growth Massachusetts startups as they move from concept to commercialization.

 MassVentures focuses on Series A investments and considers occasional and opportunistic seed rounds.
-We provide capital for first-time CEOs and/or founders and consider industry segments not adequately served by the venture community.
+It provides capital for first-time CEOs and/or founders and consider industry segments not adequately served by the venture community.

 SBIR/STTR Resource Center